ConfusedPolarBear/intro-skipper/README.md

 ## 0.5.
 Quickstarts
 We have a number of quickstart options available to speed you along the way

-- [Download the Example Plugin] - coming soon - from this repository and open it in your IDE and go to step 3
+- [Download the Example Plugin Project](https://github.com/LogicalPhallacy/jellyfin-plugin-example/tree/master/example-plugin) from this repository, open it in your IDE and go to step 3
 - Install our dotnet template off of [Nuget] - coming soon - and run this command then skip to step 4

       dotnet new Jellyfin-plugin -name MyPlugin